Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 • coma;

-Given the negative impact of the alkaloid on many systems and organs, its use is limited in people with chronic diseases.
+Considering the negative impact of the alkaloid on many systems and organs, its use is limited in people with chronic diseases.

 Use morphine with caution in the following patients.